 - Services that are in need of an immediate resolution, including but not limited to server failure, software failure, e-PHI risk, that are not related to an existing project or approved work/change order, may be completed without CLIENT's approval.

 - CLIENT will be provided with an emergency email address and phone number, which will be forwarded to multiple parties in COMPANY's organization.

-CLIENT will be promptly notified In the event of this situation, and the COMPANY will make the best effort to identify such circumstances in order to ensure the best possible service.
+CLIENT will be promptly notified in the event of an emergency situation, to the extent feasible, and the COMPANY will make best efforts to identify such circumstances in order to ensure the best possible service.

-COMPANY performs regular (daily, weekly and monthly) backups, as required by HIPAA regulations.
-For more information on COMPANY’s backup frequency, location and scope, please contact COMPANY directly.
+COMPANY performs regular (daily, weekly and monthly) backups, as required by HIPAA and US state-specific regulations.
+For more information on COMPANY's backup frequency, location and scope, please contact COMPANY directly.

-As software updates become available, the Company will make such updates available to the Client at no additional charge for the duration of this Agreement.
+As software updates become available, the COMPANY will make such updates available to the CLIENT at no additional charge for the duration of this SLA.
 Software updates may be released either as a stand-alone product pre-release, or as part of a consolidated software maintenance release package.
-Failure to pay for applicable software maintenance will disqualify the CLIENT from seeking compensation for downtime for issues caused by unpatched software.
+Failure to pay for or facilitate the installation of applicable software maintenance within a reasonable timeframe will disqualify the CLIENT from seeking compensation for downtime for issues caused by unpatched software.
 This includes both software sold by COMPANY as well as relevant 3rd party software.

-The Company carry out on their behalf a program of system health checks on a scheduled basis.
-The primary purpose of these audits is to monitor the system performance and capacities and to notify the Client of any current or impending issues.
+The COMPANY carries out on CLIENT's behalf a program of system health checks on a scheduled basis.
+The primary purpose of these audits is to monitor the system performance and capacities and to notify the CLIENT of any current or impending issues.